Far-flung Peru conjures up evocative images of ancient cities, lonely mountains and all the drama of a once-mighty civilisation.

 The jewel in the crown of Peru’s historical treasures has to be the lost Inca city of Machu Picchu, high in the Andes Mountains.
 But there’s much more to discover, from the northern city of Chan Chan, the largest pre-Colombian city in the Americas, to the puzzling Nazca lines etched in the desert floor further south.
 Putting history to one side, Peru encompasses a huge swathe of Amazon Rainforest where you’ll encounter a dizzying array of wildlife.
 Head high to experience the otherworldly landscapes around Lake Titicaca, or hit the capital city Lima to make the most of Peru’s cutting-edge restaurant scene.

-Top three things to do in Peru
+Top things to do in Peru

 There are many wonderful experiences to be had in this mountainous land.
 For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Peru.

 Discover the Inca heartland

 The incredible Inca ruins of Machu Picchu set amongst pinnacles of rock in the middle of nowhere are as mind-blowing as they are impressive.
 Most visitors to the Inca Citadel base themselves in Cusco, a history-packed town in its own right.
 From there you can either head to Machu Picchu on foot along the legendry Inca Trail, or catch a train through the beautiful Sacred Valley.
 Soak up the Andean culture as you go, dipping into the region’s colourful markets and frequent fiestas.